So, you guys, I am extremely excited about this recipe.

-- Pour batter into prepared bundt pans, filling them about 3/4 to 4/5 full.
+- Pour batter into prepared mini bundt cake pan, filling each cavity about 3/4 to 4/5 full.
 This recipe typically makes enough for 9 complete mini bundts with a little a bit of batter left over.
 Go ahead and add the remaining batter to a 10th pan (can be any size the batter fits in) and bake it.
 The 10th cake will be crumbled and used to create the "brain matter" that helps keep the candy knives in place.

 - Place filled mini bundts pans on a baking sheet and bake for 20-30 minutes or until a toothpick tester comes out clean (I baked mine for 25-27 minutes).